 Codename: The Tonka

 B.A.D.’s tank.
-Appears to move at near supersonic speed when pop, lock, and rushing enemies, when in actuality, The Tonka can “fall” toward them by controlling the direction of gravity around him.
+Appears to move at near supersonic speed when pop, lock, and rushing enemies.
+In actuality, The Tonka can “fall” toward them by controlling the direction of gravity around him.
 The Glowglitter takes to Samuel almost as naturally as it does to The Acrobat.
 His active gym-life increases his invulnerability.
 Samuel is a personal trainer and “Jam-ersizing” instructor at Gym In To Me—located in the Bubbles borough of Old Big City.
 You can see The Tonka occasionally attending Saturday morning’s “Boobs N’ Break’fus” at Dirty Diana’s on the south side.
 Good & Plenty are also valued guests of this establishment.
-They’re weird.
+Again, they’re weird.

 Codename: The Show-Gun